Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 The subsequently described step-by-step procedure allows installing and running a Docker image of Kosmtik with Ubuntu, with Windows and with macOS.

 The Windows configuration exploiting Docker and Doker Toolbox is definitively a great tool to allow developing *openstreetmap-carto* with a 64 bit Windows PC and locally testing the style through Kosmtik on the same machine.
-With Docker Toolbox, Kosmtik is transparently run in a VirtualBox VM, with all development data (e.g., openstreetmap-carto directory) physically residing on the host system and the PostGIS database (with imported OSM data) hosted within the VM.
+With Docker Toolbox, Kosmtik is transparently run in a VirtualBox VM, with all development data (e.g., openstreetmap-carto directory) physically residing on the Windows host system and the PostGIS database (with imported OSM data) hosted within the VM.

 The next paragraph describes the [installation of Kosmtik with Ubuntu](#ubuntu-installation).
-The subsequent ones details the steps to [install Kosmtik with Windows](#windows-installation) and [with macOS](#macos-installation).
+The subsequent ones detail the steps to [install Kosmtik with Windows](#windows-installation) and [with macOS](#macos-installation).

 ## Ubuntu installation